martinandrovich/rb-rovi/README.md

 1. Installing `ROS`
 2. Cloning repository (catkin workspace)

+For auto-completion, linting etc., VS Code can be configured [as defined here][ros-vs-code].
+VS Code should be launched from the `ws` directory (`code rb-rovi/ws`), where IntelliSense can then be automatically configured to fetch all necessary headers..

 Scripts for these steps will be available later.

 ### Usage

 Guide on how to test if the installation if successful.

-For auto-completion, linting etc. in VS Code the [ROS plugin][ros-vs-code-plugin] must be installed.
-VS Code should be launched from the `ws` directory (`code ../rb-rovi/ws`), where IntelliSense can then be automatically configured to fetch all necessary headers.
-In case of include errors, delete the `ws/.vscode` directory and reload VS Code.

 ### API & Troubleshooting